goldman-gp-ebi/BOSS-RUNS/README.md

 ### Starting BOSS-RUNS

-After `readfish` is running, you can launch `BOSS-RUNS` using the same reference and indicating which chromosomes should be completely ignored.
+After `readfish` is running, you can launch `BOSS-RUNS` using the same reference file and indicate which chromosomes are not of interest a priori.

 ```
 ./bossruns.py --run_name select_c20 \